-Son, Father, and Fresno EOC’s Director of Local Conservations Corps
+Son, Father, and Fresno Economic Opportunities Commission’s Director of Local Conservations Corps

 I’m a lifelong resident of Fresno — I work 5 minutes away from the street named after my father.
 He was a minister in West Fresno for about 46 years and was considered the unofficial “Father of West Fresno.”
 Many of the African American ministers in the city were mentored by him.

 Looking back as children of a pastor, my siblings and I always felt the eyes of the community on us, regardless of what other peoples kids were doing.
 On the other hand, we grew up with a strong father while many of my friends did not have that resource.